life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 <!-- tito script so we can embed booking form -->
 <script src='https://js.tito.io/v1' async></script>

-Our second Blind Spots event: Returning to mystery / Being unattached to certainty will take place on the 19th of May from 3.30pm-5h30pm at  St. Ethelburga’s Centre for Peace and Reconciliation, 78 Bishopsgate, London, EC2N 4AG.
+Our second Blind Spots event: Returning to mystery: Saving Ourselves will take place on the 19th of May from 3.30pm-5h30pm at  St. Ethelburga’s Centre for Peace and Reconciliation, 78 Bishopsgate, London, EC2N 4AG.

-Artists, therapists, activists and scientists will explore similarities and differences between the many routes “out of our head” through art, mindfulness, nature, and therapy and how these increase our awareness -- from personal trauma to climate change.
-We will also conclude with an artistic ritual for the release of impulse to grasp for certaintly and control, the impulse that keeps us out of the present.
+Artists, activists, therapists, and scientists will explore similarities and differences between the many routes “out of our head” through art, mindfulness, nature, and therapy and how these increase our awareness -- from personal trauma to climate change.
+We will also conclude with an artistic ritual for the release of certaintly and control, the impulse that keeps us out of the present.

+<iframe width="560" height="315" src="https://youtu.be/kp6GT38-x8s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Book your ticket now!**